Cerebral Palsy

 • The goal of the electrical stimulation is to increase muscle strength and motor function.

-• Electrical stimulation is provided by Transcutaneous Electrical Nerve Stimulation (TENS) Unit which is portable, non-invasive and can be used in the home-setting by parents or the patient.
+• Electrical stimulation is provided by the Transcutaneous Electrical Nerve Stimulation (TENS) Unit which is portable, non-invasive, and can be used in the home setting by parents or the patient.

-• Neuromuscular Electrical Stimulation (NMES) involves application of transcutaneous electrical current that results in muscle contraction.
+• Neuromuscular Electrical Stimulation (NMES) involves the application of transcutaneous electrical current that results in muscle contraction.

-• Gross Motor Function including Muscle tone, Range of Movement, Balance, Coordination and Postural Control in children with CP have been shown to improve with Therapeutic horse-back riding which may reduce the degree of motor disability.
+• Gross Motor Functions including Muscle tone, Range of Movement, Balance, Coordination, and Postural Control in children with CP have been shown to improve with Therapeutic horseback riding which may reduce the degree of motor disability.

-• Many none physical benefits may also be developed through enjoyment and providing a setting for increased social interaction, cognitive and psychosocial development .
+• Many non-physical benefits may also be developed through enjoyment and providing a setting for increased social interaction, and cognitive and psychosocial development.

 1. Coordination